OpenAttackDefenseTools/ataka/README.md

 > See `.env` variable for ctf selection.
 See ataka/ctfconfig/ for ctf config code.
 This directory is mounted into the docker container, not copied.
 Edits can be applied via hot-reload.

+> Check out [the cheat sheet file](CHEAT-SHEET.md) for the most important commands as a quick TL;DR after installing
 # Server

 1. Edit `.env` file to set: